BrandonHoeft/CSV-to-SQL-from-dual-query/README.md

 A sample .CSV is included in this repo from [Kaggle Datasets](https://www.kaggle.com/martj42/international-football-results-from-1872-to-2017) of the results from all international football matches from 1872 to 2018.
+The dataset was subsampled to contain matches from 1998 through June 20, 2018.

-This sample dataset will be read into the function and output as a SELECT FROM dual set of UNION PLSQL statements captured in a .txt file.
-These contents could then be copied and pasted into a query front-end to generate a temporary table of data in lieu of being able to write data or create tables in your SQL environment.
+The sample dataset can be used to demonstrate the use of the main function **convert_to_sql**.
+The translated output, stored in **translated_output.txt**, can be copied and pasted into a query front-end to generate a temporary table of data in lieu of being able to write data or create tables in your SQL environment.

+*Note in the final output, the final UNION ALL needs to manually be chopped off.*